-The company's immediate parent and ultimate controlling party is The Thirdway Group Limited.
+The company's immediate parent undertaking is The Thirdway Group Limited and the ultimate parent undertaking is Thirdway Holdings Limited.

-The parent of the smallest and largest group preparing group accounts including the results of the company is headed by The Thirdway Group Limited.
+The parent of the smallest and largest group preparing group accounts including the results of the company is headed by Thirdway Holdings Limited.

-The registered office of The Thirdway Group Limited is: 130 Shaftesbury Avenue, 2nd Floor, London, W1D 5EU.
+The registered office of Thirdway Holdings Limited is: 130 Shaftesbury Avenue, 2nd Floor, London, W1D 5EU.